 Chemotherapy is the use of medications to treat cancer.
 Your physician may prescribe a combination of different drugs to treat your cancer, depending on location and stage of the cancer, as well as other factors.
 Chemotherapy is often used in conjunction with radiation, surgery and other therapies as part of an overall cancer treatment plan.

 Immunotherapy, or biological therapy, uses the body’s own immune system to fight cancer.
 A growing area in cancer treatment, immunotherapy can enhance the body’s ability to recognize and attack cancer cells.

-One promising immunotherapy treatment offered at UH is CAR T-Cell therapy, which uses the body’s T-cells – a type of white blood cell – to fight cancer.
+One promising immunotherapy treatment offered at the Wesley Center for Immunotherapy at UH Seidman Cancer Center is CAR T-Cell therapy, which uses the body’s T-cells – a type of white blood cell – to fight cancer.
 UH is using this FDA-approved immunotherapy to treat certain types of lymphoma and leukemia.